hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-These look different, until you notice they are the *same* questions as before, but with letters instead of numbers.
+These look different from the barcode exercises earlier, until you notice they're the *same* questions with letters instead of numbers.
-There is nothing beautiful or deep here, just the same manipulations in disguise!
-It is the wrong sort of generalisation.
 The shrubs may be painted blue, but they are still shrubs.

 Instead of dressing up shrubs, we should find a mountain to scale.
 In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and non-trivial examples.
-"Important", here, can mean a variety of things, but as Hardy and Russell suggest, *beauty* is one of the principal criteria.
+"Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is one of the principal criteria.
-Some mountains can only be scaled by professionals.
+Now, some mountains can only be scaled by professionals.
-But we don't always need to scale a mountain to appreciate important results; we can often find a nearby hill with a gentler slope and a partial view of the summit.
+But we don't always need to scale a mountain to appreciate important results; with a bit of ingenuity, we can usually find a nearby hill with a gentler slope and a partial view of the summit.

 #### Example: the mean value theorem